nkitanov/iaq_board/README.md

 LED brightness: (brigtness correction of the LEDs)
 ```
 ### LED Brightness control and correction
 Led brightness is controlled periodically (each 3 sec), proportional of the ambient light measured by the TLS2561 sensor.
 If there is no ambient light sensor installed LEDs are constant at 25%, but auto turn off will also not work.
-Logic of this simple auto control is configured in this code section.
+Logic of this simple auto control is configured in [this code](firmware/includes/brightness.yaml).

 Also by default setting of these LEDs are to begin from 11% brightness.
 If it's bellow 11% they are turned off.
 As mentioned in the LED description setting these Chinese LEDs comes with different intensity and the ones listed in Bill of Materials section are too weak at the lowest setting.
 That's why I added brightness correction setting which can go from 0% to +40% in 5% step.
 This setting is done by connecting pin D8 of the J1 pin header to GND.
 Each time you connect D8 to GND it steps up with 5% until it reaches +40% and then goes back to 0% (no correction).
-This setting is saved in the non volatile memory of the MCU and it does not have to be configured wit5h each reset.
-Alternatively if the device is added in Home Assistant, you will see a template switch called `brightness_correction`, which is doing exactly the same thing as connecting.
+The same can be done with press and hold the multi function button from 15 to 20 sec (explained above).
+This setting is saved in the non volatile memory of the MCU and it does not have to be configured after each reset.
+Alternatively if the device is added in Home Assistant, you will see a template switch called `brightness_correction`, which is doing exactly the same thing as the button on pin.

 # FAQ